macarthy/bioruby-hpc-gff3/README.md

 ## Installation

 TODO: Write scripts for installation.

 ### Run tests

+A D compliler is required to run the tests.

+If you are using homebrew on OsX you can install dmd like so:

+$ brew install dmd

 Currently only D unit tests are working.
 You can run them using the "unittests" rake task, like this: